LuisJongInd/pomogotchi/README.md

 To turn on/off the device, the built-in button is used.
 This sets the CPU in sleep mode and waits until the next button press, which will re-initialaze the Pomogotchi and start a new session.

+# CI system

+In order to avoid merging unsuccessful code, a small CI system is used.
+This system is made using GitHub actions using a configuration file (contained in hidden directory .github/workflows) that verifies code compilation successfulness.